Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Spectroscopy of highly charged ions

-Other ionic species are also investigated, motivated by the theoretical proposals.
-One of the intensively investigated species is Pr ions.
-Pr$^{9+}$ was first experimentally investigated \cite{NatCommun.10.5651}.
-Although $K=6.32(5.28)$ for the $5p4f~^3G_3(^3F_2)$ state is smaller than $K$'s listed in Table \ref{TableHCI}, energies of the long-lived $5p4f~^3G_3$ states are determined with a $\sim 10^{-6}$ relative uncertainty.
+Other ionic species are also investigated, motivated by theoretical proposals.
+One of the extensively investigated species is Pr ions.
+Pr$^{9+}$ was first experimentally examined in Ref.\cite{NatCommun.10.5651}.
+Although $K=6.32(5.28)$ for the $5p4f~^3G_3(^3F_2)$ state is smaller than $K$'s listed in Table \ref{TableHCI}, energies of the long-lived $5p4f~^3G_3$ states have been determined with a $\sim 10^{-6}$ fractional uncertainty.
 Pr$^{10+}$ also has an early spectroscopy report \cite{PhysRevA.110.042823}.
-Together with an improved theoretical calculation for the energy of the metastable excited states \cite{PhysRevLett.113.030801}, the energy of the $5s^25p_{3/2}$ state is determined with a $3\times 10^{-7}$ relative uncertainty.
-Further spectroscopy for the narrow-linewidth transition with high sensitivity to the variation of $\alpha$ is expected.
-Determination of transition frequencies is also performed for a narrow-linewidth transition in Ni$^{+12}$ \cite{PhysRevResearch.6.013030} and many charge states for Xe \cite{PhysRevLett.131.161803} and Ca \cite{PhysRevA.103.L040801} ions.
-The Xe and Ca ions are investigated with the motivation of searching for the fifth force through isotope shift measurements (see Sec. \ref{SecIsotopeShift}).
+Combined with an improved theoretical calculation of the energies of the metastable excited states \cite{PhysRevLett.113.030801}, the energy of the $5s^25p_{3/2}$ state was determined with a $3\times 10^{-7}$ fractional uncertainty.
+Transition frequency measurements were also performed for a narrow-linewidth transitions in Ni$^{12+}$ \cite{PhysRevResearch.6.013030,PhysRevLett.135.093002} and many charge states for Xe \cite{PhysRevLett.131.161803}, Ca \cite{PhysRevA.103.L040801}, and Os \cite{2509.06710} ions.
+An observed narrow-linewidth transition in Ni$^{12+}$ has an expected linewidth of 8 mHz, and the search was performed by a close collaboration between a theoretical prediction of the transition energy and an experimental search for it \cite{PhysRevLett.135.093002}.
+The investigations of Xe, Ca, and Os ions are motivated by the search for a fifth force through isotope shift measurements (see Sec. \ref{SecIsotopeShift}).
+In particular, Ca$^{14+}$ was recently utilized to set a new constraint on the fifth force\cite{PhysRevLett.134.233002}.